felipead/flight-path-tracker/README.md

 This endpoint expects a JSON payload containing the list of flight legs that are part of a given flight itinerary.

+It will return a flight path object, listing the origin and destination airports, and a **sorted** list of flight legs, as shown below.

 ```
 POST /calculate